Prince Harry & Meghan Markle ‘Snubbed’ The Queen With The Worst Excuse

 Prince Harry and Meghan Markle will not be going to Balmoral after all, reports The Sun.
-Though it is tradition for members of the royal family to visit the Queen at her Scottish estate, Harry and Meghan reportedly decided to eschew tradition, in what many are calling a royal “snub.”
+Though it is tradition for members of the royal family to visit Queen Elizabeth at her Scottish estate, Harry and Meghan reportedly decided to eschew tradition, in what many are calling a royal “snub.”

-Moreover, the reason that the Duke and Duchess have given for their decision to skip the Scottish retreat has many royal fans fuming.
+Moreover, the reason that the duke and duchess have given for their decision to skip the Scottish retreat has many royal fans fuming.

 “Harry and Meghan had no plans to go to Balmoral this summer as they felt Archie was too young,” said a source about the decision.